tlj/nvim-dap-view/README.md

 - Breakpoints view doesn't show breakpoint conditions
     - That's a limitation with the current breakpoints API from `nvim-dap`.
-We could use an workaround, but a new API is [planned](https://github.com/mfussenegger/nvim-dap/issues/1388)
+We could use a workaround, but a new API is [planned](https://github.com/mfussenegger/nvim-dap/issues/1388)

 ## Acknowledgements